 2. Shift of funds from deposits to securities

 For households, deposits provide a low-risk, low-return investment vehicle, while securities such as stocks and corporate bonds provide a high-risk, high-return investment vehicle.
-In China, which has experienced rapid economic development, and as the size of its assets grows, the household sector is becoming more risk tolerant when investing its funds, leaving more room to shift funds from deposits to securities.
+In China, which has experienced rapid economic development, the household sector is becoming more risk tolerant when investing its funds, leaving more room to shift funds from deposits to securities as the size of its assets grows.

 However, in China, against the backdrop of an aging population, investable funds are increasingly concentrated among the elderly, who have low risk tolerance.
 In order to channel the funds that they have from indirect financing to direct financing, there is a need to develop financial products that reduce risk through diversified investments, such as mutual funds.